dperov/releases.aspose.com/content/en/pdf/net/release-notes/2026/aspose-pdf-for-net-26-04-release-notes.md

 #### Improved PDF to Image Conversion Performance

-Aspose.PDF for .NET 26.4 includes significant performance improvements for PDF to image conversion.
-This enhancement addresses `PDFNET-41182`, where converting PDF pages to JPEG images had been reported as taking too long, with each page requiring several seconds to process.
+Aspose.PDF for .NET 26.4 introduces significant performance improvements for PDF-to-image conversion.
+This enhancement addresses issue `PDFNET-41182`, where converting PDF pages to JPEG images was reported to be slow, with each page taking several seconds to process.

 With this update, the same scenario shows a much faster conversion time, making high-volume image export workflows more efficient when rasterizing PDF pages to JPEG format.